 - Advising For Your Future

-Courses required for admissions to optometry schools are similar, although each optometry school sets its own requirements.
-It is very important that you check the individual schools requirements as you near the application time (http://optomcas.org/).
+Courses required for admission to optometry schools are similar, although each optometry school sets its own requirements.
+It is very important that you check the individual schools requirements as you near the application deadlines.
 The optometry schools belong to a centralized optometry association called the Association of Schools and Colleges of Optometry (ASCO).
 Optometry schools require applicants to have completed the pre-optometry curriculum prior to application.
-The minimum science preparation courses for admission into optometry school, with a few exceptions, include the following:
+The typical minimum science preparation courses for admission into optometry school include the following:

 - Principles of Biology I and II (lectures and laboratory)